CryptoFeline/wdash/docs/ACTION_PLAN.md

 - **Proposed:** Frontend → Supabase (direct with JWT) + Backend keeps secure queries
 - **Tradeoff:** Direct Supabase is faster but exposes service key

+**USER SOLUTION:**
+- ✅ **Implement Solution E:** On frontend load (if it's the first time, and we don't have cache already) we immediately ping /health endpoint of backend to wake it up, then display a modal with backdrop blur saying "Backend is loading", then proceed to test backend every 5 seconds - if backend properly responds, we hide the modal and load the dashboard normally.
+This ensures users are informed and do not see an empty dashboard.
 ---

 ### Issue 2: Incomplete Wallet Data in Database
 **Severity:** High | **Impact:** Missing analytics data (Daily Profit, Risk metrics)
-**Root Cause:** Not all fields from GMGN API response are being saved to database
+**Root Cause:** Not all fields from GMGN API response are being saved to database (case may vary based on investigation)

 **Investigation Tasks:**
 - [ ] Create test script (`test-fetch.js`) to run backend fetcher
-- [ ] Examine full GMGN API JSON response structure
+- [ ] Examine full GMGN API JSON response structure (and per wallet data)
-- [ ] Document all available fields in GMGN response
+- [ ] Document all available fields in GMGN response - unified
 - [ ] Compare with what's being saved in `wallet.data` (Supabase)
 - [ ] Identify missing fields (likely: `daily_profit_7d`, `risk` object)
-- [ ] Update sync.js to capture all fields
+- [ ] Update sync.js to capture all fields properly
 - [ ] Verify Supabase schema can store full JSON
+- [ ] Verify new data is properly received when displaying

 **Expected Outcome:** Schema document showing all 50+ wallet fields and what's missing